-As part of our strategic priorities, we are implementing a multi-year profit improvement program to accelerate profitable growth and improve the efficiency of our operations.
-We are focused on four areas of cost reduction and realignment, including:
+Concurrent with the ACCELERATE Growth Strategy, we continue to make progress on our multi-year Profit Improvement Program to accelerate profitable growth and improve the efficiency of our operations.
+The Profit Improvement Program focuses on four areas of cost reduction and realignment, including:

-- operational cost savings;
+- · operational cost savings;

-- organizational cost savings;
+- · organizational cost savings;

 - · operating model improvements; and

 - · indirect, or non-inventory, spending.